TakeprofitTechnology/ReleaseNotes/SwapControlCenter.md

 ## Version 25.08.18.33 (19 August, 2025)
 ### Changes
 * Logic for marking positions updated by the plugin has been added.
 Migration logic has been added, which consists of a one-time marking of all open positions under the plugin.
+* Fixed the bug with unhandled exception.

 ## Version 25.08.06.56 (6 August, 2025)
 ### Features